 Interacting with the group

 Most of the pro SLR cameras are fairly large.
-Add a battery grip & flash and its pretty easy for your head and face to get lost behind the camera.
+Add a battery grip and flash and its pretty easy for your head and face to get lost behind the camera.

 Photo © Karin Newstrom